awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-lambda.rst

 Prerequisites
 -------------

-You must complete all of the instructions on the :doc:`how-to-android-sdk-setup` page before beginning this tutorial.
+Add the AWS Mobile SDK for Android to your app before beginning this tutorial.